Thanood/materialize-bridge-docs/about_this_application/components_catalog.md

 <br>

-Selecting the **Collapsible** side-nav item, results with the the view of the collapsible page of this catalog (as shown above).
+Selecting the **Collapsible** side-nav item, results with the view of the collapsible page of this catalog (as shown above).

 Note the additional sidebar offering implementation options for the current component.